Mahboob-A/Mahboob-A/README.md

 ![IMG-20200622-WA0033](https://user-images.githubusercontent.com/109282492/211992731-7c44c582-69a5-46a6-a4e9-1d17383f901e.jpg)

-### I am Mahboob Alam from Kolkata.
+# I am Mahboob Alam from Kolkata.
 I love to talk about programming, data structures and algorithms, problem solving and open source.
 It's been not too long I am into this fascinating world of computers but I am on my path to be able to create some value to the human lives.

 🔭 Expertise
-  Language: C, C++, Python.
+  .Language: C, C++, Python.

 🌱 I’m currently focusing on
-  Problem solving
+  .Problem solving

 👯 I’m looking to collaborate on
   Problem solving, projects.